 Controlling Phragmites is a multi-year endeavor.
-In order to gain control of these pesky invaders, four management steps are needed to achieve more than 95% control and the re-establishment of native plants.
+Four management steps are needed to achieve more than 95% control and re-establish native plants.

-1 Assessment of the Infestation
+Assessment of the Infestation

 By evaluating the extent of growth, native plant assemblage and general terrain, our team can devise a treatment plan that best meets the needs of the native environment.
 SOLitude is also capable of preparing any necessary permit applications, where required.